A search for extensible low-WAFOM point sets: Numerical experiments

 where $h_j$ depends on the family $f_j$.
-This condition determines the difficulty of integration, i.e., when $h_j$ increases, it tends to be difficult to compute the integral $I(f_j)$.
-In this way, we make quantitative examples based on 20 random samples for each function of the Genz package.
-For any sample size $|P|=2^d$ and any function $f_j$, we compute the median of relative errors (in $\log_{10}$ scale)
+This condition determines the difficulty of integration, as the difficulty of computing the integral $I(f_j)$ increases when $h_j$ increases.
+In this way, we obtain a function $f_j$ for each test family in dimension $s$ and make 20 quantitative examples of $f_j$ by changing $\mathbf{a}$ and $\mathbf{u}$.
+For any sample size $|P|=2^d$ and any family $f_j$, we compute the median of the relative errors (on a $\log_{10}$ scale)

-varying parameters, where $N := |P|$ and $I_N(f_j) := ({1}/{|P|}) \sum_{\mathbf{x} \in P} f(\mathbf{x})$.
-As point sets $P$, we choose the following methods: (i) the new methods in the previous section for $M=100000$; (ii) Matsumoto--Saito--Matoba sequential generators \cite{MSM}; (iii) Niederreiter--Xing sequences \cite{MR1358190} implemented by Pirsic \cite{MR1958872}; and (iv) Sobol' sequences with good two-dimensional projections \cite{MR2429482}.
-In the cases of WAFOM-based point sets, we translate $P$ by adding $(2^{-n-1}, \ldots, 2^{-n-1})$ to obtain better performance for numerical integration (see Remark~2.2 of \cite{MSM} for details).
-The generating matrices of our new methods are available at \url{http://www3.ocn.ne.jp/~harase/elwps.html}